Aerospace & Automotive Manufacturing Businesses for Sale

 Aerospace Engineering Consulting Firm

-Provides consulting services in structural analysis, fatigue and damage tolerance analysis, and FAA certification for aerospace customers.
+Aerospace engineering consultancy specializing in structural analysis, fatigue and damage tolerance analysis, and FAA certification, with $720k+ SDE and margins above 40%.

 Price$1.8M